Storepeople receive, check, store and send out goods from a warehouse, business or organisation.

 Fallon: It was fun, I like it!

 Suzanne: Fallon was a great girl – she’s bright, she’s confident, she took on the tasks willingly.
-I think she’s be and asset for anyone’s company.
+I think she’d be and asset for anyone’s company.
 I was really pleased with her.

-Clinton: To start a career in Warehouse & Distribution, a basic knowledge of English and Maths is preferred.
+Clinton: To start a career in warehouse and distribution, a basic knowledge of English and maths is preferred.
 Some companies like Linfox provide on the job training for skills like forklift driving and IT skills.
-Other opportunities for training include Modern Apprenticeships, and National Certificates in Distribution.
+Other opportunities for training include Modern Apprenticeships, and national certificates in distribution.
 There are lots of prospects for specialising in the specific areas of warehousing, customer service, transport and dispatch.

-There are no specific requirements to become a storeperson, but some employers may require you to have a National Certificate in Occupational Safety and Health (Workplace Safety).
+There are no specific requirements to become a storeperson.
+However, a New Zealand Certificate in Occupational Safety and Health (Workplace Safety) may be useful.

-If the job involves using a forklift, you will need a Class 1 driver licence with an F endorsement.
+If the job involves using a forklift, you may need a Class 1 driver's licence with an F endorsement.

-- New Zealand Transport Agency website - getting an F endorsement for driving forklifts
+- New Zealand Transport Agency website - information on getting an F endorsement for driving forklifts

 Warehouse managers need to have previous experience in a warehouse.
-A National Certificate in Distribution at Levels 2, 3 or 4 may also be useful.
+A New Zealand Certificate in Distribution at Levels 2, 3 or 4 may also be useful.

 More advanced qualifications in logistics and transport management are also available.

-- ServiceIQ website - find out about National Certificates in Distribution
+- ServiceIQ website - information about New Zealand Certificates in Distribution

 - Chartered Institute of Logistics and Transport in New Zealand website - information on a career in supply chain management

-There are no specific secondary education requirements, but English and maths are useful.
+There are no specific secondary education requirements to become a storeperson.
+However, English and maths are useful.

 Storepeople need to be: